numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 <h3 id="1-swamp-port">1.
 Swamp Port</h3>
 ```

-You can point to these IDs with anchor links:
+You can then point to these IDs with anchor links:

 ```html
 The golem carries the lumps of peat south, across the bridge to <a href="#1-swamp-port">1.
 Swamp Port</a>, where it stacks them to dry.